-Through his extensive work as an attorney in the public and private sectors, including his involvement in investigating and reporting on financial improprieties, Mr. Castro-Blanco brings valuable legal, business and financial expertise to his Board service with FSC.
-The foregoing qualifications led to the Board's conclusion that Mr. Castro-Blanco should serve as a member of the Board
+Through his extensive work as an attorney in the public and private sectors, including his involvement in investigating and reporting on financial improprieties, Mr. Castro-Blanco brings valuable legal, business and financial expertise to his Board service with the Company.
+The foregoing qualifications led to the Board's conclusion that Mr. Castro-Blanco should serve as a member of the Board.

 Brian S. Dunn.
-Mr. Dunn has been a member of the Board since December 2007.
+Mr. Dunn has been a member of the Company's Board since December 2007.
+Mr. Dunn was previously a member of FSFR's Board of Directors from May 2013 to April 2016.
 Mr. Dunn has over 19 years of marketing, logistical and entrepreneurial experience.
 He founded and turned around direct marketing divisions for several consumer-oriented companies.
 He currently manages Little White Dog, Inc., a strategic consulting firm specializing in the acquisition and integration of consumer product companies that he founded in June 2011.
 Mr. Dunn was the marketing director and chief operating officer for Lipenwald, Inc., a direct marketing company that markets collectibles and mass merchandise from June 2006 until May 2011.
 Lipenwald, Inc. filed for bankruptcy in July 2011.
-Mr. Dunn has also been a member of the Fifth Street Senior Floating Rate Corp. ("FSFR") Board of Directors since May 2013.
-FSFR is a specialty finance company that lends to mid-sized companies in connection with an investment by private equity sponsors and shares an investment advisor with FSC.
 Prior to Lipenwald, Inc., from February 2001 to June 2006, he was sole proprietor of BSD Trading/Consulting.
 Mr. Dunn graduated from the Wharton School of the University of Pennsylvania with a B.S. in Economics.

-Mr. Dunn's executive experience brings extensive business, entrepreneurial and marketing expertise to his Board service with the Company.
+Mr. Dunn's executive experience brings extensive business, entrepreneurial and marketing expertise to his Board service.
 His experience as a marketing executive for several consumer-oriented companies provides guidance to our investor relations efforts.
-Mr. Dunn's many experiences also make him skilled in leading committees requiring substantive expertise, including his role as chairman of the Board's Nominating and Corporate Governance Committee.
-Mr. Dunn's previous service on the Board also provides him with a specific understanding of the Company, its operations, and the business and regulatory issues facing business development companies.
+Mr. Dunn's many experiences also make him skilled in leading committees requiring substantive expertise, including his role as Chairman of the Company's Nominating and Corporate Governance Committee.
+Mr. Dunn's previous service on the Board also provides him with a specific understanding of the Company, its operations and the business and regulatory issues facing business development companies.
 The foregoing qualifications led to the Board's conclusion that Mr. Dunn should serve as a member of the Board.